-Clinical Assistant Professor
+Clinical Associate Professor

 Project Management & Information Technology

 A student advocate, Farakish has taught and assisted wide-ranging groups of students from the academically underprepared to those pursuing highly competitive majors and careers at undergraduate and graduate levels.
-She has been teaching at a variety of institutions, most recently at NYU, as a Clinical Assistant Professor, and at Teachers College, Columbia University, as an Adjunct Assistant Professor.
+She has been teaching at a variety of institutions, most recently at NYU, as a Clinical Associate Professor, and at Teachers College, Columbia University, as an Adjunct Assistant Professor.

-Farakish holds an Ed.D. in Higher and Postsecondary education from Teachers College, Columbia University, an Ed.S. in English Education, an MA in TESOL, and a BA in English Translation.
+Farakish holds an Ed.D. in Higher and Postsecondary Education from Teachers College, Columbia University, an Ed.S. in English Education, an MA in TESOL, and a BA in English Translation.
 She also holds a Project Management Professional (PMP) Certification.